 With regular trading, you need to have a specific margin account dedicated to trades made on margin.
 When trading crypto on margin though, you do not.
 The initial margin, maintenance margin, and margin call will be based on your exchange wallet balance.
 The funds needed for the trade will be held as collateral by the exchange and will not be shown as available in your balance.

 How Bitcoin Margin Trading Works?

-When you use leverage to open a position on Phemex, you are using margin.
+When you use leverage to open a position on Phemex, you’re using margin.
 Different exchanges offer various amounts of leverage.
-At Phemex we can offer up to 100X leverage for your trades.
+At Phemex, we offer up to 100x leverage for your trades.
 Leverage can only be used for contract trading and not for spot trading.
 Each trading pair has its own associated available margin/leverage, initial margin rate, and maintenance rate.
-These can be viewed here.

-If the value of the coin then goes up so will the balance in your account.
-If the value of the coin goes down, so will the balance also.
-When your total account balance goes below the margin maintenance rate you will receive a margin call to top up the funds in your account to reach the minimum margin, or the exchange will liquidate your position.
+If the value of the coin goes up, so will the balance in your account.
+If the value of the coin goes down, so will your balance.
+When your total account balance goes below the margin maintenance rate, you will receive a margin call to top up the funds in your account to reach the minimum margin, or the exchange will liquidate your position.

-If you want to buy BTC and have $10, with 10X leverage you would be able to buy $100 of BTC.
-Imagine $100 bought you 1 BTC.
-If the price of BTC then went up so that 1 BTC was now worth $150 the profit is $50.
+If you want to buy BTC and have $10 – with 10x leverage you would be able to buy $100 of BTC.
+Now imagine $100 bought you 1 BTC.
+If the price of BTC went up so 1 BTC was now worth $150 – your profit is $50.
 If you close this position now, you will get $50 + your initial $10 back into your account.

 Conversely, take your same $10 with 10x leverage and buy that 1 BTC.
 If the price of BTC then goes down, this is where the maintenance margin rate will come into play.